 Where, in order to provide your connection;

-we propose to utilise existing Distribution System assets that were previously installed to provide a connection to another customer, and
+we propose to utilise existing Distribution System or GB Transmission System assets that were previously installed to provide a connection to another customer, and

 the other customer has paid us (either in part or in full) a Connection Charge for those assets or paid an ICP for those assets which were adopted by us,

 you may be required to make a payment towards them.
 The ECCR prescribes the circumstances where such payment is required.
 Charges for such works only apply where the new connection is provided within the ECCR Prescribed Period.
+Where GB Transmission System assets are utilised to provide your connection, you will not be required to make a payment if [the capacity of your connection is less than 5MW][the voltage of your Point of Connection is at HV or LV.]

 Independent System Operator and Planner (ISOP) Charges